 Here is the big picture, the flow of the story that leads up to Jesus carrying his cross:

 Everyone expected that the Messiah would come with God's glory and power, demanding the respect the world owed him

 Jesus built a massive popular following by healing many people and by sending 70 followers out across the country with his proclamation that God's reign on earth was about to begin

 He was hailed by crowds as the nation's deliverer when he entered Jerusalem for the annual national "Freedom Festival" (Passover, celebrating the deliverance of Israel from slavery in Egypt)

 He entered the national Temple in Jerusalem and started giving orders like he was in charge, clearing out the people who were profiteering on their monopoly of sacrificial animals and foreign exchange

-He saw his suffering and death coming, prayed for escape, but ended by saying to his Father, "Not my will, but yours be done."
+He foresaw his suffering and death, prayed for escape, but ended by saying to his Father, "Not my will, but yours be done."

 The establishment plotted to arrest him after dark, try him at night (which was against their own law!), and get him executed by 9 the next morning, before the crowds could organize to try to stop it.

 When we realize that he, the King of the universe and the Spearhead of God's campaign, carried that cross under those conditions, any cross we have to carry looks a lot smaller.
 He has won our respect and our loyalty to the death.

 The King has sent us to continue his mission of mercy, which was the focus of the previous season of the SYNC annual cycle.
 Now, during Worth Season, we put our bodies where our mouths are.
 We accept shame, pain, whatever, and show the world how far we are willing to go for the sake of that mercy mission.
 It is all that matters to us.